NSHipster/articles/2014-07-28-swift-documentation.md

 excerpt: "Code structure and organization is a matter of pride for developers.
 Clear and consistent code signifies clear and consistent thought.
 Read on to learn about the recent changes to documentation with Xcode 6 & Swift."
 ---

 Code structure and organization is a matter of pride for developers.
 Clear and consistent code signifies clear and consistent thought.
-Even though the compiler lacks a discerning palette when it comes to naming, whitespace, or documentation, it makes all of the difference for human collaborators.
+Even though the compiler lacks a discerning palate when it comes to naming, whitespace, or documentation, it makes all of the difference for human collaborators.

 Readers of NSHipster will no doubt remember the [article about documentation published last year](http://nshipster.com/documentation/), but a lot has changed with Xcode 6 (fortunately, for the better, in most cases).
 So this week, we'll be documenting the here and now of documentation for aspiring Swift developers.